onzelf/FCaC/README.md

-# FCaC — Federated Computing as Code
+# ✨ FCaC — Federated Computing as Code

 FCaC is a **governance and admission substrate** for federated computation: it compiles explicit constraints into **verifiable boundary artifacts** and produces **auditable evidence** of admission and use.

 ---

-## The Manifesto 📣
+## Manifesto 📣

 ### 1) Thesis
 Federated systems fail in practice not because we cannot run distributed compute, but because we cannot **enforce and prove governance decisions at runtime across organizational boundaries**.